Chrisarev/purewebdev/README.md

 Description
 ------------------------
-PureWebDev is a personal blogging website for myself that is focused on vanilla HTML/CSS/JS web dev.
-It is also a place where I share useful resources and material for people who are new to web dev.

 PureWebDev is a web development blogging website focused on vanilla HTML/CSS/JS.
 There are posts made by myself as well as featured articles from other websites.

 Technology